Your Last Paycheck

 …you are warmly invited to apply.

 Advance Readers are the first people I think about when I’m revising.
-Your feedback does not just improve the book – it improves the experience of the person who will open it during a difficult season and quietly hope it helps.
+Your feedback does not just improve the book — it improves the experience of the person who will open it during a difficult season and quietly hope it helps.
+When you join, you’re also helping this book reach the tens of millions of Americans who need it.

 Click: Apply to join the Your Last Paycheck™ Advance Reader Team